Lazy-Ace/lovelace-connectmypool-card/README.md

 ## Install (HACS)

-1. Create a GitHub repo containing this card (or unzip the provided zip and push it).
+1. Create a GitHub repo containing this card.
 2. In Home Assistant: **HACS → Frontend → ⋮ → Custom repositories**
 3. Add your repo URL and select **Lovelace**
 4. Install, restart Home Assistant if prompted.